Book Review of

 Against the gritty backdrop of the 1930s, Cinderella Man brings this dramatic all-American story to life, telling a classic David and Goliath tale that transcends the sport.

 I loved Cinderella Man.
 It was such an amazing story that was well written.
 I think it will make one of my top books from 2018 because I had so much trouble putting it down.
 It was slow to start with and was a bit confusing because it jumps ahead and then comes back to the beginning of story.
 Once I got past the first chapter, I couldn’t stop enjoying it.
 This is a true comeback that encourages people to try.
-The book though also integrates boxing history and how bowing and its rules work.
+The book though also integrates boxing history and how boxing and its rules work.
 I learned so much and was also able to understand more of how people felt during the Depression and how so much of society loved boxing years ago.